noiseprotocol/noise_spec/noise.md

 Noise is inspired by the NaCl and CurveCP protocols from Dan Bernstein et al., and also by HOMQV from Hugo Krawzcyk.

+Feedback on the spec came from: Moxie Marlinspike, Jason Donenfeld, Tiffany Bennett, Jonathan Rudenberg, Stephen Touset, and Tony Arcieri.

 Moxie Marlinspike, Christian Winnerlein, and Hugo Krawzcyk provided feedback on earlier versions of the key derivation.

-Additional feedback on spec and pseudocode came from: Jason Donenfeld, Jonathan Rudenberg, Stephen Touset, and Tony Arcieri.

 Jeremy Clark, Thomas Ristenpart, and Joe Bonneau gave feedback on earlier versions.